Making a Great Event Listing

 Choosing Event CategoriesUpon registering you will be asked to choose one main category/genre for your event (i.e. comedy, theatre, cabaret & variety) and six free sub-genres (i.e. absurdist, contemporary, interactive).
 Your first choice sub-genre will appear on your brochure listing and the remaining five will serve as tags on the Brighton Fringe website.
 Please do not make your main category and your first choice sub-genre the same (i.e. comedy and comedy).
 If you do this, we'll contact you to change this to something else.

-You will be able to upload your web and app listing images in Eventotron.
+You will be able to upload your listing images in Eventotron.
 Please note it is important to provide us with high quality images.

 Any image over 700KB in size should be fine, but the higher res the better!

 Your image needs to be a clear representation of your event and should convey the style of the work.
-The image has to work on a very small scale, so don’t make it too detailed; ensure it is appropriately cropped without small text.
+The image has to work on both a small scale and larger scale, so don’t make it too detailed; ensure it is appropriately cropped without small text.
 Please make sure you own the copyright to the image you upload.

-Your web image should be in the dimensions 330 pixels wide by 360 pixels tall.
+Your image should have the dimensions 1920 pixels wide by 1080 pixels tall.

 Once uploaded to Eventotron, you can click the pencil icon to resize or crop your image.